 Each essay prompt is different, but admissions committees always love to hear a good story.
 Use descriptive yet concise language to get your points across while transporting the reader into your world.

 For students who are not strong writers, it can be challenging to get started on your essays.
-However, the most important part of your supplemental essays is that you remain genuine, tell your story, and be concise.
-If you have a hard time crafting your essays, you can also reach out to an experienced professional for assistance.
+However, the most important part of your essay is to remain genuine, tell your story, and be concise.

-Before you write your supplemental essays, brainstorm and create a solid plan for what you want to include.
+Before you start writing, brainstorm and create a solid plan for what you want to include.
 This will help you write with ease and remain on track while you’re writing your paper.
 You can also look at good essay examples for inspiration.

-Your supplemental essays are an important part of your application, and should be given plenty of time and attention.
-No matter what supplemental essay prompts you are given, ensure that you are consistently speaking from the heart, and tell a compelling story.
+Your supplemental essays are an important part of your application and should be given plenty of time and attention.
+No matter what essay prompts you are given, ensure that you are consistently speaking from the heart and telling a compelling story.

 Keep in mind that your experiences are what make you unique, and you do not have to exaggerate or fabricate anything to craft an excellent supplemental essay.